deep5050/memes-on-issues-action/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/deep5050/memes-on-issues-action/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/ivan-developer-01/jokes-on-issues-action/issues) for a list of proposed features (and known issues).

 ## Version History

 `v1.0.0` Initial release
-`v1.1.0` Allow owners to get meme too !
+`v1.1.0` Allow owners to get joke too !

 <!-- CONTRIBUTING -->